 Stallholders must pay the stallholder fee of $20 (Bell, Clarence, Dargan & Newnes Junction residents/registered businesses) or $25 (out of area residents/registered businesses)

-Fees are reviewed by the Market committee.
+Fees are reviewed by the subcommittee.

 Fees are payable via EFT before attending.
 Receipts will be issued.

 Stall fees are not refundable.
-Refunds will only be issued if the Committee cancels a market before the start time.
+Refunds will only be issued if the subcommittee cancels a market before the start time.

 6.6 Stall Sharing and payment of shared stall spaces.

-Sharing of a stall space must first be negotiated between the proposed applicants and then approved by the Committee.
+Sharing of a stall space must first be negotiated between the proposed applicants and then approved by the subcommittee.

 The primary applicant will be responsible for ensuring compliance of all products with government regulations and the Rules and be the primary contact for the stall.